Data is updated after 4 p.m. daily.

-At this time, individuals who are at risk for coronavirus include those who have recently traveled from an affected area and/or have had close contact with an individual diagnosed with COVID-19.
+At this time, individuals who are at risk for coronavirus include are those who have had close contact with an individual diagnosed with COVID-19.

 According to the CDC, certain populations are at higher risk for getting very sick from COVID-19.
 These populations include: